cuiyongbo/hello-world/my_wiki/computer_glossary/algorithms/insertion_sort_alg.rst

 one item at a time.
 It is much less efficient on large lists than more advanced algorithms such as quicksort, heapsort, or merge sort.
 However, insertion sort provides several advantages:

-   * Simple implementation: Jon Bentley shows a three-line C version, and a five-line optimized version.

    * Efficient for (quite) small data sets, much like other quadratic sorting algorithms.

-   * More efficient in practice than most other simple quadratic algorithms such as selection sort or bubble sort

    * Adaptive, i.e., efficient for data sets that are already substantially
      sorted: the time complexity is **O(nk)** when each element in the input